Desciption

 Instructor Susan Saboe Rose

-Susan Saboe Rose, PhD, GCNS-BC, PMHNP-BC, ARNP is a gerontologist and psychiatric NP with a special interest in memory disorders.
-She received her doctorate from the University of Arizona, during which she completed dual clinical traineeships in Neurogeriatrics and Geropsychiatry through the Department of Veterans Affairs.
-Dr Rose is board-certified as a gerontological clinical specialist and a psychiatric NP.
-She serves on medical staff for Legacy Medical Group in Portland OR and also has a consulting practice in Vancouver WA.
-In her spare time, she plays bass in a classic rock band.
+Susan Saboe Rose, PhD, GCNS-BC, PMHNP-BC, ARNP is a gerontologist and psychiatric nurse practitioner with a special interest in memory disorders.
+She earned her doctorate from the University of Arizona, completing dual clinical traineeships in neurogeriatrics and geropsychiatry through the Department of Veterans Affairs.
+Dr. Rose is board certified as a gerontological clinical specialist and psychiatric nurse practitioner.
+She serves on the medical staff of Legacy Medical Group in Portland, Oregon, and she maintains a consulting practice in Vancouver, Washington.

 Pricing